Click on a image to get it in full resolution.

 darktable’s darkroom mode with an image opened.

 The left panel offers you informations about the processed image and your editing history.
-Beside that the snapshot module can be found there - useful to compare the image (or parts of it) before and after a change in the process values - as shown here.
+Beside that the snapshot module can be found there – useful to compare the image (or parts of it) before and after a change in the process values – as shown here.
 In this example the powerful color zones module has been used to change the green hue of the leaf into orange.
+You can also see the mask manager and color picker with a live sample on the left.
+Notice also the top and bottom toolbars – you can switch the view there (top right corner) or assign color labels or rating directly to the opened image.

 darktable’s darkroom mode, sharpening an image.